 These days it seems like there's a lot of hype about the gut microbiome and gut health.
-There are so many different products out there, it could make your head spin.
-For example, there are prebiotics, probiotics, and synbiotics.
-Seems like everything is a "biotic," doesn't it?
-And do you really need all three for optimal gut health?
+If the science around these popular topics feels confusing or overwhelming to you, don't worry, you're definitely not alone.
+For example, there are prebiotics and probiotics—but do you really need both for optimal gut health?*

 Here is a list of some prebiotic foods that are easy to incorporate into your diet to help feed your beneficial good bugs: